leglorious/jmxtranswiki/Home.md

 ### Performance
 The JmxTransformer engine is fully multithreaded.
 You specify the maximum number of threads that you want to start up for each part of the application.
 By default, up to 10 servers are queried at the same time.
 It is also possible to have multiple threads for each query against a server.
 Thus, you can specify that you want 10 threads to handle your 50 servers.
 Each one of your servers may have defined 10 queries.
 You can therefore, set the numQueryThreads to 2 to execute two queries against a server at the same time.

-There are two sides to JmxTranformer.
+There are two sides to JmxTransformer.
 The input is the connection to the JMX server running in a JVM.
 The output is to OutputWriters.
 As necessary, both sides make use of connection object pools to maintain socket connections to both the input and output.

 On a side note, I've heard from a few people now who are using it to monitor clusters of hundreds of machines.
 If you have even larger clusters, please let me know!